DeNA/mobilize-base/README.md

 * destination_url	Mobilize writes this field with a link to the last dataset returned by the job, blank if none

-* read_handler This is where the job reads its data from.
-For mobilize-base, you should enter "gsheet"
+* tasks Comma-separated list of steps to be performed by the job.
+For mobilize base, you can enter "gsheet.read, gsheet.write" (no quotes).

-* write_handler	This is where the job writes its data to.
-For mobilize-base, you should enter "gsheet"
+These

-* param_sheets This is a comma-delimited list of sheets, relayed to the job, which can be used for parameters.
+* datasets Comma-delimited list of datasets to be cached in mongo and relayed to the job.
-  The format is `<google docs book>/<google docs sheet>`, so if you wanted to read from the "output" sheet on the "monthly_results" book you would write in `monthly_results/output`.
-For a sheet in the Jobspec itself you could write simply `<output>`.
+  For mobilize-base, the format is `<google docs book>/<google docs sheet>`, so if you wanted to read from the "output" sheet on the "monthly_results" book you would write in `monthly_results/output`.
+For a sheet in the Jobspec itself you could write simply `output`.

 * params This is a hash of data, expressed in a JSON, which can be used for parameters.

 * destination This is the destination for the data, relayed to the job.
-  For a gsheet write_handler, this would be the name of the sheet to be written to, similar to param_sheets.
+  For gsheet.write, this would be the name of the sheet to be written to, similar to datasets.

 <a name='section_Start_Run_Test'></a>
 ### Run Test